Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

-When Trump & Brexit passed from memory, the swamps of Washington, Brussels & Westminster retained their inevitable bureaucratic kluge and had a new reinvigorated life of their own -
+When Trumpeting Brexit passed from memory, the swamps of Washington, Brussels & Westminster retained their inevitable bureaucratic kludge and had a new reinvigorated life of their own -

 as soon as there were stocks there were parasites & predators, bribery & corruption, tyranny & oppression

-Empirical Science provided evidence for the resolution of some disputes but not definitive answers ... always leaving wiggle room for sceptics... simply because of Frank Knight's uncertainty.
+Empirical Science provided evidence for the resolution of some disputes but not definitive answers ... always leaving wiggle room for sceptics ... simply because of Frank Knight's uncertainty.

 1859 was chosen to illustrate a fascinating birth of a new story based on Empirical Science which blew away the all pervaded water of creationism.
 Top down intention became bottom up natural selection ... fundamental destruction ... shattering.